erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/troubleshooting-en.md

 - Reboot the tablet into bootloader and boot your UEFI image and Windows should boot

-## Bootllop after switching to Android
+## Bootloop after switching to Android

 - Run fastboot